 - Repayment of legal fees

-Whether you or your loved one has suffered physical, psychological, or financial harm, the nursing home abuse attorneys will help you to obtain full recovery for the damages you have suffered.
+Whether you or your loved one has suffered physical, psychological, or financial harm due to abuse or an accident, the nursing home abuse attorneys will help you fully recover for the damages you have suffered.

 Whatever form of violence takes — physical, emotional, financial, psychological and otherwise — victims have options for legal action.

 Elder law is more important than ever as the population ages and families depend on nursing homes to care for their loved ones.

 The nursing home abuse lawyers at Minner Vines Moncus Injury Lawyers can help you and your loved ones understand Kentucky laws, gather information on perpetrators and damages, bring a lawsuit, and ultimately, ensure justice and compensation from the nursing home and its staff.